VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Douple deletes with raw buffer data.md

 The operators need to delete the old **pixelData** because the old data would still be lying around in memory.
 We would have a memory with no way to access it.

-The move constructors and operators don't need to have a memory copy because the we have a r-reference object to deal with so the data can be safely moved without a **memcpy**.
+The move constructors and operators don't need to have a memory copy because the we have a r-reference so the data can be safely moved without a **memcpy**.
 We do want to 0 out the memory after the move because **.rhs.pixelData** after the move will have junk in.

 You get a warning if you need add **noexecpt** in the move operator and constructor.
 Remember this just means that if an expection is thrown in a function marked as **noexpect** the application just terminates
 # References